 The range of support deployed will be tailored to individual need following thorough assessment by internal or external agencies.
 It is designed to promote students working towards becoming independent and resilient learners and should not be seen in isolation.

-For more information, download our School Local Offer or contact Mrs Bridget Winter, Special Needs Co-ordinator (SENCO) via the school office.
+For more information, download our School Local Offer or contact Mrs Kerry Mills, Special Needs Co-ordinator (SENCO) via the school office.

 Children with an Education and Health Care Plan are given priority in admissions.